 The Doctoral Researcher Development Programme (DRDP) consists of face-to-face, interactive workshops, specialist skills sessions and independent study.
 The content has been carefully designed to support your research and academic progress.

 The programme overviews for Years 1 – 4 are set out in the Handbook and are available via the links below.

 Invitations to each workshop and specialist skills session are sent to your university doctoral researcher email address.
-Materials for DRDP Workshops and APR Briefings are posted on the Graduate School Blackboard site.
+Materials for DRDP Workshops are located in the VRE within specific workshop event screens.